ttbowen/game-jolt-api-vb/DOCUMENTATION.md

 This function is used to fetch trophies within the game.
 By using this function, you will return all trophies for your game.
 A string type is returned from this function - the API response.

 2. **fetchTrophy(ByVal value As Object)** -
 This is an overloaded function of "fetchTrophy()" which is used to fetch trophies within the game.
-This function will accept one argument.
+This function will accept 1 argument.
 If you assign True to this argument it will return all achieved trophies in the game and if you assign False it will return all unachieved trophies instead.
 And if you assign the trophy ID - Integer number then that particular trophy will be returned.
 A string type is returned from this function - the API response.

 3. **add_TrophyAchieve(ByVal trophyID As Integer)** -
 This function achieves a trophy for the user playing the game.
 To use this function you just pass the trophy ID you wish to be achieved into it's only argument "trophyID".